Apparel Merchandising and Product Development

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Apparel Merchandising and Product Development program will go through its next Program/Cluster Review during the Academic Year 2021-22.
+The Fashion Merchandising and Product Development program will go through its next Program/Cluster Review during the Academic Year 2021-22.
 More information.

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Apparel Merchandising and Product Development program does not lead to professional licensure.
+The Fahsion Merchandising and Product Development program does not lead to professional licensure.

 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.

-The Apparel Merchandising and Product Development program is not a recognized occupation that requires a Gainful Employment disclosure.
+The Fashion Merchandising and Product Development program is not a recognized occupation that requires a Gainful Employment disclosure.